Dustin Johnson: 2022

 Johnson started 2022 with a T25 at the Farmers Insurance Open.
 After missing the cut at the Genesis Invitational, he tied for ninth at The Players Championship.
 He finished in fourth place at the 2022 WGC-Dell Technologies Match Play, and T12 at the 2022 Masters Tournament.
 After a missed cut at the RBC Heritage, and a T59 at the AT&T Byron Nelson, Johnson missed the cut at the 2022 PGA Championship.

-On May 31, it was announced that Johnson will be part of the field for the inaugural event on the LIV Golf Invitational Series from June 9–11, sponsored by the Saudi Arabian Public Investment Fund.
+On May 31, it was announced that Johnson would be part of the field for the inaugural event on the LIV Golf Invitational Series from June 9–11, sponsored by the Saudi Arabian Public Investment Fund.
 After this announcement, RBC decided to end their sponsorship of Johnson.
-The day after the announcement of the field, PGA Tour commissioner Jay Monahan stated that golfers will have to choose between the LIV Golf Series and the PGA Tour.
+The day after the announcement of the field, PGA Tour commissioner Jay Monahan stated that golfers would have to choose between the LIV Golf Series and the PGA Tour.
 Johnson announced his resignation from the PGA Tour on June 7.
 The PGA Tour announced in June 2022 that all players participating in LIV Golf, including Johnson, would be ineligible to participate in tour events or the Presidents Cup.

-On the inaugural LIV Golf Tour, Johnson competes for 4 Aces GC, which have won the team competition in four consecutive tournaments – Portland, Bedminster, Boston and Chicago.
+On the inaugural season of the LIV Golf Tour, Johnson competed for 4 Aces GC, which won the team competition in four consecutive tournaments – Portland, Bedminster, Boston and Chicago.
 Johnson won the LIV Golf Invitational Boston on September 5, 2022, at The International Golf Club in Bolton, Massachusetts following a 3-player playoff hole, scoring an eagle on the par-5 18th hole to defeat Anirban Lahiri and Joaquín Niemann.

 Personal life

 In August 2013, Johnson became engaged to model, singer, and celebutante Paulina Gretzky, the daughter of Canadian ice hockey player Wayne Gretzky and Janet Jones.
 Johnson met Gretzky in 2009, but they did not officially start dating until early 2013.
 Seven months later, the pair got engaged.
 The couple married on April 23, 2022, at Blackberry Farm in Tennessee.
-They have two sons, Tatum Gretzky Johnson (born January 19, 2015) and River Jones Johnson (born June 12, 2017).

-Johnson's brother Austin was his caddie during his 2020 Masters win.
+They have two sons.

-Johnson appears in the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.
+Johnson appeared in the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.
+He has also established a non-profitable organization, Dustin Johnson Foundation, which helps youth learn, play, and contend.